 Ōtautahi Trauma-Sensitive Yoga (OTSY) Information

 TSY based interventions can reduce trauma symptoms by helping to regulate the autonomic nervous system.
 Working with body in TSY paves the way to feeling safe in your own skin.
-Trauma is a bodily experience which can result in sensationtions that feel unsafe, with unexpected reactions to unknown triggers and becoming locked in a state of either high alert or numbness.
+Trauma is a bodily experience which can result in sensations that feel unsafe, with unexpected reactions to unknown triggers and becoming locked in a state of either high alert or numbness.

-TSY works directly with the physiological elements of trauma by using yoga forms, breath and movement to gently engaging in the feeling sensations in your body.
+TSY works directly with the physiological elements of trauma by using yoga forms, breath and movement gently engaging in the feeling sensations in your body.
 By bringing awareness to shifting sensations in the body, you slowly build the capacity to remain present while feeling sensations.
 Over time a more positive relationship with your body is possible as you practise making positive choices about what to do with your body based upon what you feel.

 All classes are built on safe space principles, the keystone principle being choice; you are encouraged to make choices about moving in a way that feels most comfortable to you.
 The group setting also offers you the opportunity to experience participating in a safe and facilitated group which brings many benefits in of itself.

-We offer a short coming together period before the class and leave space for any sharing after the practice.
+We offer a short coming-together period before the class and leave space for any sharing after the practice.
 However, you are free not to interact with others as we acknowledge that some people may find it very difficult to be in a group situation.

 The yoga style taught is not religious, nor affiliated with any particular yoga style.
 It is based upon the work of Bessel van der Kolk and David Emerson from the Trauma Centre Trauma Sensitive Yoga in Boston, USA.